-Solution Communication type Limits SOAP API or REST API Synchronous • SOAP Login-The SOAP login request size is limited to 10 KB or less.
-You can make a maximum of 3,600 calls to the login() function per user per hour.
+Solution Communication type Limits SOAP API or REST API Synchronous • SOAP Login -The SOAP login request size is limited to 10 KB or less.
+You can make a maximum of 3,600 calls to the login () function per user per hour.
 If you exceed this limit, the API returns an error. • Create, Update, Delete -The remote system can create, update, or delete up to 200 records at a time.
 Multiple calls can be made to process more than a total of 200 records, but each request is limited to 200 records in size. • BLOB Data -You can use SObject Basic Information, SObject Rows, or SObject Collections REST resources to insert or update BLOB data in Salesforce standard objects.
 For the SObject Basic Information or SObject Rows resources, the maximum file size for uploads is 2 GB for ContentVersion objects and 500 MB for all other eligible standard objects.
 Using the SObject Collections resources, the maximum total size of all files in a single request is 500 MB. • Query Results Size - By default, the number of rows returned in the query result object (batch size), returned in a query() or queryMore() call is set to 500.
 The maximum number of rows returned is 2,000.
 You can explicitly set the batch size, but there's no guarantee that the requested batch size will be the actual batch size.
 This is done to maximize performance.
 Where the number of rows to be returned exceeds the batch size, use the queryMore() API call to iterate through multiple batches.
 Additional rules might apply, so for more information, see Salesforce Developer Limits and Allocations Quick Reference. • Event Message -The maximum event message size is 1 MB.
 Publishing an event using the Salesforce APIs counts against your standard API limits.

-Solution Communication type Limits Bulk API Synchronous Bulk API is optimized for importing and exporting large sets of data asynchronously.
-Bulk API is synchronous when submitting the batch request and associated data.
+Bulk API 2.0 Synchronous Bulk API 2.0 is optimized for importing and exporting large sets of data asynchronously.
+Any data operation that includes more than 2,000 records is a good candidate for Bulk API 2.0 to successfully prepare, execute, and manage an asynchronous workflow that uses the Bulk framework.
+Jobs with fewer than 2,000 records should involve "bulkified" synchronous calls in REST (for example, Composite) or SOAP.
+Bulk API 2.0 is synchronous when submitting the batch request and associated data.
 The actual processing of the data occurs asynchronously.
-For more information about API and batch processing limits, see Bulk API Limits.
-Up to 10,000 batches can be submitted per rolling 24-hour period.
-A batch can contain a maximum of 10,000 records.
-Event Message-The maximum event message size is 1 MB.
-Publishing an event using the Salesforce APIs counts against your standard API limits.
+For more information about API and batch processing limits, see Limits .